dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

 - People who want to participate in governance need tokens (this is to shape the development of the Subsocial ecosystem in a decentralized way)
 - Users who want to get access to special content (private spaces)
-- Collators need tokens to run a validator node for the Subsocial chain
+- Collators need tokens to run a collator node for the Subsocial parachain
 - Users who wish to purchase social tokens may need Subsocial tokens

 ## Supply – who will be rewarded by the network?